Speech Therapy Partners Inc.

 BIO

 Growing up I always had a connection with children.
-At the start of college I knew I wanted to work with children but I did not know which exact career would fit best for me.
+At the start of college, I knew I wanted to work with children but I did not know which exact career would fit best for me.
 When I transferred from Pierce college to Cal State LA as a child development major I was still lost when it came to which career path I wanted.
 I took a communication disorders class my first quarter there and immediately fell in love.
 I walked to the office and changed my major that day.
 I graduated in 2014 with a B.A. in Communicative Disorders and obtained my SLPA license through a SLPA program at Cal State LA.
 Shortly after graduation I began working at a small private practice in Santa Clarita.
 After three years I made the decision to move to beautiful Redondo Beach where I found Speech Therapy Partners.
 I am extremely passionate about my job and I love the opportunity to see my clients grow thrive.

 FUN FACTS